Home > Tours > Asia Tours > Central Asia Tours > Tajikistan Expedition: Pamir Highway & beyond

 We drive south from Dushanbe passing through hilly landscapes and pastures to reach Norak Dam.
 We continue to Hulbuk Fortress and museum in Vose to learn more about the regional history.

-Following an early start, we drive to Parvor village from where we take a short walk to view markhor goats, the largest member of the goat family, best known for their twisting horns.
+Following a very early start, we drive to into the hills to view markhor goats, the largest member of the goat family, best known for their twisting horns.
 This animal-watching adventure can take about three hours including the driving.
 We do this very early while temperatures are cooler as chances of seeing the goats are better before the heat of the day sends them to shelter behind cool rocks.
-As we continue our journey, the road squeezes through the gorge of the Panj River into the western Pamirs.
-The Panj forms the border with Afghanistan, which we follow for the next few days, allowing us to peer into Afghanistan along the way.

 If we didn't visit Karon yesterday, we do so this morning.
 We continue our drive along the Panj River, tracing the border, stopping for a box lunch along the way.
 Early afternoon, we reach Khorog, the capital of the mountainous Badakhshan region.
-At an altitude of around 6,800ft (2,100m), Khorog sits in a narrow valley where the Shakhdara and Ghund rivers flow into the Panj.
+At an altitude of around 6,800ft (2,100m), it sits in a narrow valley where the Shakhdara and Ghund rivers flow into the Panj.
+While small, the town is an important cultural centre with two universities and a theatre.
+We explore Khorog, walking through Chorbogh park.
+We drive for around seven hours (160mi/260km) today including stops, mostly on a poor road which is undergoing construction work in places which can sometimes delay our journey.
+Maximum altitude of 6,840ft (2,085m).
+Stay: Lal Inn (or similar) (B/L).

 This morning, we visit Khorog bazaar.
 Here, we can purchase traditional goods, including juraby (woollen socks) and toki (colourful embroidered skullcaps).
 We also visit Khorog botanical gardens, high above the city.
 From Khorog, the Pamir Highway heads east.
 However, we'll head south, continuing along the Panj River and the Afghan border.
 We stop at Garm Chashma, a small town home to sacred, sulphurous hot springs.
 Impressive white-yellow deposits are formed where the water flows out of the earth and cools.

 We continue to Ishkashim, where the valley widens and the waters of the Panj calm.
 This is the start of the Wakhan Valley, a legendary area in the Silk Road age.
 Always remaining in Tajikistan, we follow a route along the edge of the Wakhan Corridor, which once acted as a buffer between the Russian and British empires during the Great Game.
 This sliver of Afghanistan separates Tajikistan from Pakistan to the south.
 To the east lies the Xinjiang province of China.
+The Wakhan is home to mountain fortresses and numerous other intriguing sites.
+To the north are the Pamirs, to the south are the mountains of the Hindu Kush and Karakoram.
+We have a picnic lunch in Namadgut and visit Qah-Qaha fortress and Shohi Mardon shrine.
+We have views to Karl Marx Peak (22,057ft/6,723m) and Engels Peak (21,348ft/6,507m).

 In the evening, we reach Yamg and spend the night in a chid, a traditional Pamiri home.

 We start the day with a visit to the lovingly decorated Muborakkadam Wakhoni musuem.
 Wakhoni was a Sufi educator, astronomer and musician.
 We see a stone solar calendar in Yamg.
 Next, we drive back to Yamchun to visit an impressive mountain fortress giving us views across the Wakhan and its fertile gardens, fields and villages.

 We visit the thermal baths of Bibi Fatima and marvel at a Buddhist stupa in Vrang, plus observe numerous cliff caves once inhabited by Buddhist monks.
 In Zong, we can climb the imposing ruins of Abreshim Qala fortress and gain views of the Pamir and Wakhan rivers merging to form the Panj, which we've followed over much of the previous days.
 We spend the night in Langar.
-We drive for around four hours today with stops, covering around 40mi (70km) with a maximum altitude of 2,880m Stay: Homestay (B/L/D).
+We drive for around four hours today with stops, covering around 40mi (70km) with a maximum altitude of 2,880m.
+Road conditions today are generally reasonable.
+Stay: Homestay (B/L/D).

 We have an early start and head off with a ranger in search of Marco Polo sheep herds.
 It may take us a few hours to find them.
+The sheep are usually seen through binoculars or a telescope.
 If we're lucky, we might see ibex too.
 After returning to the guesthouse, we visit Scythian burial grounds.
 We now head north, crossing the Ak-Bura Pass at 13,780ft (4,200m).
 We enter the lunar landscape of Shorbuloq, which has colourful rock formations and a cave with Bronze Age rock paintings at Shakhti.
 We pass Shorbuloq observatory, once an important Soviet observatory, located here due to the regular dry, cool and stable climate.
 In clear weather, we can see mountains in China: Muztag-Ata (24,757ft/7,546m) and Kongur (25,325ft/7,719m).

 In the late afternoon, we meet the Pamir Highway once again and head to Murghab, the administrative centre of the eastern Pamirs.
 Murghab was an important military station in the 19th century under the Tsars and later for Soviet Russia.
 Now the inhabitants are mostly Kyrgyz.
 There is a small bazaar, mosques and a cemetery, which are worth seeing.
 We have about four hours of travel today (80mi/130km), excluding looking for Marco Polo sheep.
-Stay: Our maximum altitude today is 3,620m Overnight at Pamir Hotel (or similar) (B/L/D).

-We have a short tour around Murghab, seeing the market and yak house where we can purchase yak-wool handicrafts.
-Yurts were common in pre-Soviet times, but following construction of permanent houses they are less common.
-On our way to Karakul Lake, we reach the highest point of the Pamir Highway and our adventure: Akbaital Pass at 15,272ft (4,655m).
+Our maximum altitude today is 11,875ft (3,620m).
+The first part of the day is on rough tracks.
+As we approach Murghab, we rejoin the Pamir Highway and the road conditions improve.
+Stay: Homestay (B/L/D).

 We spend the night in Karakul (meaning Black Lake) at 12,800ft (3,900m) above sea level.
 The lake itself is 15mi (25km) wide and sits within a crater formed by a meteor impact millions of years ago.
 This is a cold, remote and hard place to live.
-We cover around 85mi (135km) today, taking about three hours, reaching the second highest altitude point in this trip of 3,9350m Stay: Homestay (B/L/D).
+We cover around 85mi (135km) today, taking about three hours, reaching the second highest altitude point in this trip of 13,000ft/3,950m.
+The road is reasonably good today.
+Stay: Homestay (B/L/D).

 We leave Karakul and the Pamir Highway and head southwest into the Bartang Valley.
 The road is particular rough and travel is very slow but we're rewarded with a route few tourists take and spectacular mountain scenery.
 The name Bartang translates approximately as ‘narrow passage' which is very apt.
 We stop at Shurali geoglyph and have a picnic lunch along the way.
 We stay the night in Ghudara village, partway along the valley.
 We drive for about five or six hours today with stops on the way, covering around 77mi (125km).
 Today's maximum altitude is 3,010m.
+The road is rough.
 Stay: Homestay (B/L/D).

-Walk in the Jizewdara Valley We hike in one of the side valleys of Bartang today.
+We hike in one of the side valleys of Bartang today.
 You may remain in Yemts on your own if you don't wish to do the hike.
 We start by crossing a long bridge over a river and can see tiny terraces, small orchards and fields.
 Barberry and buckthorn bushes line the narrow path that villagers from Jizew use to reach Bartang.
-The river is dammed by landslips in places forming small lakes.
-We have a picnic lunch along the way.
-Ascent: 1,640ft (500m) ; descent: 1,640ft (500m) ; walking distance: 8.
-5mi (14km) ; walking time: approximately six hours, with a maximum altitude of 2,060m Stay: Homestay (B/L/D).

 We visit an old mazar this morning, a shrine where Zoroastrianism and Ismailism mix.
 Shortly after leaving Yemts, we exit the Bartang and are back on the Pamir Highway and return to Kalai Khumb.
 Along the way, we pass white-sand dunes by the river.
 On the Afghan side, we see the network of tiny paths across steep rock walls, which used to be the only connections between villages.
 We stop for lunch (not included) and may have the chance to try local honey.